Personal Tax Spain: Income Tax Residents (Model 100)

 C. Properties

-• Ownership: payment receipt of the property tax (IBI) and cadastral information of your home and other real estate in Spain and the purchase price of property abroad.
+• Ownership: Payment receipt of the Property Tax (IBI) and cadastral information for your home and other real estate in Spain, plus the purchase price of any property abroad.

-• Mortgage: an annual statement from your bank with repayment and interest information.
+• Mortgage: An annual statement from your bank detailing repayment and interest information.

-• Sale/purchase/donation: information regarding prices and incurred costs.
+• Sale/Purchase/Donation: Information regarding transaction prices and incurred costs.

-• Rent deduction: rental contract in Spain (in some cases a rent deduction is possible, we will examine this possibility), cadastral information of the property and NIF/DNI of the landlord.
+• Rent Deduction: Copy of your rental contract in Spain (in some cases, a rent deduction is possible), cadastral information of the property, and the NIF/DNI of the landlord.

 D. Savings, Investments, Insurances

-• Financial overview of your bank accounts in Spain and abroad (interest revenue, also from children living at home without obligation to declare).
+• Financial overview of your bank accounts in Spain and abroad (including interest revenue, even from children living at home without declaration obligation).

-• Overview contributions to pension, invalidity or life insurance.
-Contributions to foreign insurance are only deductible if it complies with the European Directive 2003/41/CE (please provide us with certificates of the bank or insurance company).
+• Overview of contributions to pension, invalidity, or life insurance.
+Contributions to foreign insurance are deductible only if compliant with European Directive 2003/41/CE (please provide bank or insurance company certificates).

-• Information about received dividends, interest, income from bonds, etc.
+• Information regarding received dividends, interest, income from bonds, etc.

-• Information about possession, purchase or sale of stocks, options, etc. (even if they are not listed).
+• Information about the possession, purchase, or sale of stocks, options, etc. (even if unlisted).

 E. Others